Glas-allt-Shiel: Background to Victoria's rebuilding of Glassalt

 Albert had been introduced to deer stalking at Taymouth back in 1840 when he was rather fortunate in successfully shooting a stag and he took up this new pastime finding that the area around Loch Muick on the estate was a good location.
 They had rebuilt the shooting lodge of Allt-na-giubhsaich at the foot of Loch Muick and, although Victoria did not go hunting, she liked visiting there to relax away from visiting dignitaries and to do painting.

 Albert died of typhoid in 1861 and this was a bitter blow for Victoria.
 She visited Balmoral for solace but all the time she was reminded of Albert.
 She could escape the world at Allt-na-guibhsaich but could not bear living there because of its earlier happy associations.
 However, there was another lodge at the head of the loch, a smaller one, and she decided to get this extended to convert it into a "widow's house".

 Glassalt in Victoria's journals

 Journals

 Of Victoria's journals, 111 volumes survive that were transcribed (and expurgated) by her daughter Beatrice and are accessible online.
 In her lifetime Victoria published two books containing small selections of entries: Leaves from the Journal of our Life in the Highlands (1868) dedicated to her late husband, covering 1848 to 1861 and More Leaves from the Journal ...
 (1884) dealing with the years after Albert's death – 1862 to 1882.
 In the second volume Victoria was in doubly deep mourning – she dedicated this volume to "my loyal Highlanders and especially to the memory of my devoted personal attendant John Brown", who had died a few months earlier.
-After transcription her original manuscripts were destroyed on her instructions but a few drafts in her handwriting remain – the one of 22 September 1855 mentions Glassalt and an image is available online.
+After transcription her original manuscripts were destroyed on her instructions but a few drafts in her handwriting remain — the entry of 22 September 1855 mentions Glassalt and an image is available online.